funakoshiapi/refactoring_react_hooks/README.md

  Based on selection renders a graph ilustrating number of sales or subscriptions of the given data batch

- -Used miragejs for mock data.
+ -Used miragejs for mock data

  -Used Cypress for testing end to end testing
  -Used Jets for unit testing
  -Used react-chartjs-2